 - Receive additional training in the use of firefighting equipment.

-- Have an understanding of the purpose of any fixed firefighting equipment such as sprinklers or gas flooding systems.
+- Have an understanding of the purpose of any fixed firefighting equipment, such as sprinklers or gas flooding systems.

 - Know the procedure for reporting faults, incidents, and ‘near misses’.